jlovejo2/Ecommerce-App-with-Node/README.md

 - they are set up in products.json file

-// Stopped at controlling our Api with query parameters 5-10-2024
+// Stopped at Next() and Middleware in chapter 3 5-13-2024